DC Cryogenic Modeling of Open-Source SkyWater 130 nm MOSFETs at 77 K Using BSIM4: Cryogenic Modeling

 \subsection{Modeling Results}

-Due to the length and width binning of the SkyWater 130nm PDK, several of the twenty-two transistors tested at 77\,K have geometries which fall in the same geometry bin.
-This yields eighteen distinct cryogenic models.
+Due to the length and width binning of the SKY130 PDK, several of the twenty-two transistors tested at 77\,K have geometries which fall in the same geometry bin.
+This yields eighteen distinct 77\,K models.
 Table \ref{tab:bsim4_params} provides the relevant BSIM4 parameters for these models, including the extracted 77\,K values and the 300\,K (unchanged) values for comparison.

-For two of the best fitting cryogenic models, Figure \ref{fig:cryo_IV_curves} displays the cryogenic data alongside the generated 77\,K cryogenic model.
-The weak and strong inversion regions of both transfer characteristic curves are highlighted in (e)-(h) for a better look at the model mismatch in those particular regions.
+Figure~\ref{fig:cryo_IV_curves} displays the 77\,K data alongside the generated 77\,K cryogenic model for two transistors with the best data-model agreement.
+The weak and strong inversion regions of both transfer characteristic curves are highlighted in (e)-(h) for a better look at the data-model agreement in those particular regions.
+We observe reasonable data-model agreement at high drain currents with slightly larger mismatch at lower drain current.